PlayTensor/playtensor.github.io/about.md

 vimeoId: 1020847967
 ---

 Tensor is a first-person action adventure video game set in a strange underground facility.
-It is a hybrid of the Greatest Generation shooter, Silent Generation shooter, and Generation X shooter [sub-genres]({% post_url 2024-10-24-the-genre-of-tensor %}), based on 5 [pillars]({% post_url 2024-11-11-feature-highlights %}) in its technology and design.
+It is a generic Wolfenstein 3D clone.

 ### Features
 - [**Campaign**]({% link manual/campaign/index.md %}):\* Explore the facility and discover its secrets.
 Piece together the story across multiple campaigns from multiple perspectives!